Test purchases

 The main purpose of the test purchases is prevention, as they serve to make sales staff aware of the ban on handing out alcoholic beverages to young people under 16 or 18 years of age.
 In the absence of a legal basis, the results of these purchases cannot be used as evidence in criminal proceedings or lead to the imposition of a fine.
 They may, however, be followed by administrative measures such as the withdrawal of the patent.
 Test purchases are carried out both by private institutions and by the authorities.

-In 2021, 8,038 traditional test purchases and 341 online test purchases were counted.
-This figure represents one of the best results in terms of participation rate in the period 2009-2021.
+In 2023, 9742 traditional test purchases and 271 online test purchases were recorded.
+This figure represents the highest participation rate since 2009.

-As in previous years, the results of the test purchases conducted in 2021 varied by point of sales.
+As in previous years, the results of the test purchases carried out in 2023 varied depending on the point of sale:

-Gas stations were less likely to sell alcohol (23.5% sales), while bars were the outlet type with the highest sales rate (38.1%).
-Test purchases in restaurants or cafés resulted in 32.9% sales, slightly less than chain shops (34.6%).
-For events, the sales rate was 31.0%.
+Alcohol was sold less frequently at petrol stations (17,6% of sales), while bars were the type of outlet with the highest rate of sales (31,2%).
+Test purchases made in restaurants or cafés accounted for 28.5% of sales, slightly more than for chain shops (27,4%).
+For events, the sales rate was 44,2%.

 Guidelines